-As those point sources are general small, use of those point sources in the hydrological models would not significantly affect the model results.
+As those point sources are general small, or are known to not directly discharge to surface waters, use of those point sources in the hydrological models would not significantly affect the model results.

 2) Assess the validity, defensibility and appropriateness of the model development and calibration.